greifelix/rchess/Readme.md

 ## Notes:

 - Click the tiles under the figures, currently only those are pickable
 - The hard difficulty will take extremely long as my minmax implementation /move ordering is pretty bad.
 I plan to improve it in the future.
-I recommond by trying the medium difficulty
+I recommend by trying the medium difficulty
-- I probably made some terrible descision in my move generation logic and in the structure :D
+- I probably made some terrible descision in my move generation logic and in the structure :D But hey, at least maybe it is something new :D
+- For quitting the game, close the window.
+I had some problems with the App Exit Writer.

 ## How to run